-the dtic stimulates and facilitates the development of sustainable, competitive enterprises through the provision of incentive programmes that support national priorities (i.e. sector strategies, as well as the Re-imagined Industrial Strategy).
+the dtic stimulates and facilitates the development of sustainable, competitive enterprises through the provision of incentive programmes that support national priorities (i.e. sector strategies, and the Re-imagined Industrial Strategy(RIS)).
 The department provides financial support to qualifying companies for various economic activities, including manufacturing, business competitiveness, export development and market access, as well as foreign direct investment.